Close

 Reading time 4 Minutes

-This dramatic stretch of the coastline offers a frighteningly good day out with its winding streets, scrumptious treats and a story or two to tell
+This dramatic stretch of coastline offers a frighteningly good day out, with a story or two to tell.

-While each has its own distinct personality, together this dynamic trio offer a peek at the darker corners of the coast's history and mythology (think smugglers, vampires and ghosts).
-The small fishing village of Sandsend, with its wide, sandy beach, has streets dotted with holiday homes and a handful of cafés, restaurants and shops.
-Only two miles away, Whitby is known for the Gothic ruins of the 13th century abbey which inspired Bram Stoker's Dracula, and 20-foot whalebone arch.
+While each has its own distinct personality, together this dynamic trio offer a peek at the darker corners of the coast’s history and mythology (think smugglers, vampires and ghosts).
+The small fishing village of Sandsend, with its wide, sandy beach, has a handful of beachside cafés, restaurants and shops, whilst Whitby is known for the Gothic ruins of the 13th century abbey (which dominate the headland and inspired Bram Stoker’s Dracula) and a 20-foot whalebone arch, separated by the River Eske estuary.
 In between the two are rows upon rows of independent shops, bars, restaurants, visitor attractions and museums.
-To the south of Whitby is Robin Hood's Bay - another pretty village clinging to a steep cliff above the sea, proud of its fishing heritage, and which was a favoured smuggler's haunt in the 1700s.
+To the south of Whitby is historic Robin Hood’s Bay where tiny cottages tumble down the steep hill towards the sea.
+Proud of its fishing heritage, Robin Hood’s Bay was also a favoured smuggler’s haunt in the 1700s.

 What to See and Do